-Over the last few years, numerous research efforts have been made to address issues related to computation offloading in the multi-tire fog-cloud architecture for handling various delay-restricted IIoT applications [8].
+Over the last few years, numerous research efforts have been made to address issues related to computation offloading in the multitire fog-cloud architecture for handling various delay-restricted IIoT applications [8].
 In this viewpoint, an apparent answer is to offload resource-hungry tasks to the cloud server or higher resource-oriented computing devices.
 For example, in [9], Hazra et al. have proposed an energyoptimized computation offloading strategy in stochastic fog networks.
-A code-oriented multi-user computation offloading approach have been designed by Ding et al. [10] for optimizing execution overhead in Mobile Edge Computing (MEC) networks.
+A code-oriented multiuser computation offloading approach has been designed by Ding et al. [10] for optimizing the execution overhead in mobile-edge computing (MEC) networks.
 Similarly, in [11], Mukherjee et al. have also introduced a deadline-aware computation offloading system for industrial fog networks.
 These works separately consider the delay and energy consumption rate for fog networks.
-However, they do not highlight the actual trade-off between energy and latency.
-To address this issue, Sarkar et al. [3] have proposed a priority-based task scheduling and resourcebased computation offloading strategy for delay-restricted IIoT applications.
-Sheng et al. in [12] have also presented an energy-efficient partial computation offloading method in the collaboration of fog cloud networks.
+However, they do not highlight the actual tradeoff between energy and latency.
+To address this issue, Sarkar et al. [3] have proposed a priority-based task scheduling and resource-based computation offloading strategy for delay-restricted IIoT applications.
+Sheng et al. [12] have also presented an energy-efficient